transientskp/tkp/documentation/source/database/assoc.rst

 ``runningcatalog_flux``.
 Bear in mind, however, that each lightcurve has a *single* average position associated with it, stored in the ``runningcatalog`` table.

+When a new source measurement is made, the association procedure compares it against the records in ``runningcatalog``.
+Note that the comparison is based upon position *only*: an association is made if the new measurement is a good fit with a position in ``runningcatalog``, regardless of the time or frequency associated with it.
+After the association has been made, the position recorded for the source in ``runningcatalog`` is updated to take account of the new measurement.

+It is important to note that source association must as far as possible be *commutative*.
+That is, given a set of measurements, the final contents of the database should not be dependent upon the order of their insertion.
+This is not possible in the general case—it would involve a quadratic number of source comparisons—but source association procedures should be designed with this goal in mind.
+In particular, we require that source association be commutative if all measurements made at time :math:`t_n` are inserted and associated before any measurements made at time :math:`t_{n+1}`.

 Case Studies
 ============